fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed as a federated replacement for LinkedIn.
 Original Mastodon.social account appears to have been removed ([copy on Pinafore]( https://pinafore.social/accounts/25168)), all the links projects tools appear to be down.

 * [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
 GH repo has gone read-only, and now says "dead project".

+* [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
+No commits since April 2018.
+No reply on issue about AP compatibility testing from May 8.